 You can include reading short stories and news articles to help your students with their reading comprehension.
 You can also set up short conversation sessions where your students can practice their language skills with others.

 Another upside to this virtual job is that there are no borders!
 You can market your services to anyone in the world as long as you have the time.

 💰 Potential income: $12 to $43 per hour

-🎉 Pros and perks: high earning potential, no license required, build relationships with clients and their culture, flexible working hours
+🎉 Pros: high earning potential, no license required, build relationships with clients and their culture, flexible working hours

 👎 Cons: possibility of long or odd working hours, difficult client personalities, teaching challenges due to inexperience, no added benefits like health insurance and paid overtime